-If you decide to cook your own dog food, there are plenty of books on the market.
-Cooking to these recipes will ensure that they are getting enough protein, nutrients, and fibers.
+If you decide to cook your dog food, there are plenty of books on the market.
+Cooking these recipes will ensure that they are getting enough protein, nutrients, and fiber.

 These professional cookbooks cost less than $10.00, and all the recipes are tried, tested, perfectly balanced, and safe for your favorite pooch.

 Please do not go it alone or only take your advice from unqualified origins through blog posts.

 The recipes include BARF dietary advice, nutritional considerations, plus advice on food sensitivities and allergies.

 Recipe books like these are invaluable if you want your dog to be safe and healthy as you transition to making your dog food.

 I am not a vet or a pet nutritionist, so I will not give you a recipe for your dog.
 But if you are making meals from scraps, please be aware of the foods you are using.

 Many human foods contain ingredients, flavorings, and coatings harmful to dogs, so please check out the following article.